nathandaly/RealTimeChat.Client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+### Todo

+- [ ] HR seperating any new message sent past 12:00am the following day
+- [ ] Direct message autocomplete user
+- [ ] Create channel persisting
+- [ ] Direct message persisting
+- [ ] User away/timeout (away return to online with any interactions)
+- [ ] message timestamps
+- [ ] Notifications
+- [ ] Swap in memory database to http requests to the WebAPI